ItsMeBrille/ctf-tools/README.md

 ### RsaCtfTool

-This tool is an utility designed to decrypt data from weak public keys and attempt to recover the corresponding private key.
-Also this tool offers a comprehensive range of attack options, enabling users to apply various strategies to crack the encryption.
+This tool is a utility designed to decrypt data from weak public keys and attempt to recover the corresponding private key.
+Also, this tool offers a comprehensive range of attack options, enabling users to apply various strategies to crack the encryption.
 The RSA security, at its core, relies on the complexity of the integer factorization problem.
 This project serves as a valuable resource by combining multiple integer factorization algorithms, effectively enhancing the overall decryption capabilities.

 ```bash
 docker run -it --rm -v $PWD:/data rsactftool/rsactftool